Using radio and TV broadcasts

 - Informit EduTV hosts documentaries and drama series, and covers both Australian and overseas produced material.
 If you would like to request a program be made available through EduTV, go to the Informit contact form and submit your request with the enquiry type ‘EduTV Program Request’.

 - Informit TV News hosts selected Australian news and current affairs programs from free-to-air networks.

-Please note that the Part VA licence does NOT cover copying commercial videos, the use of video on demand services (e.g. Netflix, Stan) and the use of online catch-up services (e.g. iView).
+Please note that the Screenrights agreement does NOT cover copying commercial videos, the use of video on demand services (e.g. Netflix, Stan) and the use of online catch-up services (e.g. iView).
 For commercial videos, contact Curtin University Library for streaming options through services such as Kanopy.